jamesmaniscalco/jamesmaniscalco.github.io/_posts/2014-07-27-jekyll-sass-pre-commit-hook.md

 {% endhighlight %}

-Note: if you are using a Github client application to handle your commits, you will likely need to specify where the `jekyll` executable is.
+Note: if you are using a Github client application to handle your commits, you will likely need to specify where the Jekyll executable is.
 Since I use `rbenv`, I needed to add the following to the script (above the call to `jekyll`):

 {% highlight bash linenos %}